 PNC and Central Blood Bank – A Lifesaving Partnership

 PNC makes it easy to Save Lives by partnering with Central Blood Bank to offer convenient, quarterly workplace blood drives at multiple locations in Pittsburgh throughout the year.
 PNC friends and family are also encouraged to donate using the group code B036.
 They can donate at any location.
-Scott Urban’s daughters, Taylor and Jennifer (pictured above) donated at Central Blood Bank’s recent Pittsburgh Penguins Gameday Blood Drive.
+Scott Urban’s daughters, Taylor and Jennifer (pictured above) donated at Central Blood Bank’s Pittsburgh Penguins Gameday Blood Drive.

 Make lifesaving a habit